raganwald/braythwayt.com/_posts/2022-03-09-prepare-three-envelopes.md

 published: true
 ---

-Jenn is brought in to take over management of a doomed project.
+Jenn is brought in to take over leadership of a doomed project.
 It is hopelessly behind, the requirements have changed so often they are now kept on a white board instead of in a document, and the office is wallpapered with Dilbert cartoons.
 She’s replacing the previous manager, Scott, who was defenestrated.

-When she gets to her new office, Scott is clearing out his—soon to be her—desk.
+When she gets to her new office, Scott is clearing out his desk.
 “I’ll only be a minute.
 By the way, I left you something” he says.

-After he leaves, Jenn has a look around, and discovers three envelopes in the top drawer of the desk.
+After he leaves, Jenn discovers three envelopes in the top drawer of the desk.
 The first envelope is labeled “Open when in trouble.”
 The second is labeled “Open when in even more trouble.”
 The third envelopoe is labeled "Open when all hope is lost."

-Well, she researches anti-patterns in software project management, has a look around, talks to everyone, identifies the key players, and goes to management with a clear explanation of what the problems are, what’s realistic to achieve, and what needs to be done.
-To her surprise, management seems to go along with things and tells her to make whatever changes she needs.
-She institutes daily builds, stand up meetings, rapid iterations, and starts tracking velocity.

 ![Three Envelopes](/assets/images/three-envelopes.jpg)

 ### the first update

+Well, she researches anti-patterns in software project leadership, has a look around, talks to everyone, identifies the key players, and goes to leadership with a clear explanation of what the problems are, what’s realistic to achieve, and what needs to be done.
+To her surprise, leadership seems to go along with things and tells her to make whatever changes she needs.
+She institutes daily builds, stand up meetings, rapid iterations, and starts tracking velocity.

 Two months later, at the quarterly review, she presents her progress.
 The team is operating at 200% of the previous velocity, morale is up, and they’re going to get 80% of the previous functionality done with less than 90 days of slip off the impossible schedule.

-There is silence, then management tells her that this is unacceptable.
+There is silence, then leadership tells her that this is unacceptable.
 Sure, they agreed she could institute change.
 That’s her job.
 However they did not approve any compromise in scope or delivery date.
 This is a competitive business, and there are thousands of qualified managers looking for a job who can come in and get things done.
 Does Jenn want to admit she can’t do her job?

 She goes back to her office in a quandary, then remembers the first envelope.
-Wordlessly, she opens it, and inside there is a three by five card inscribed, **Blame Me**.
+Wordlessly, she opens it, and inside there is a three by five card inscribed, **Blame me**.

-She goes back to management a day later with a presentation emphasizing how the project was way off track, how the architecture was FUBAR, how morale was poor, and how requirements were incorrectly documented.
-She doesn’t blame Scott directly, but she does identify various management techniques and “best practices” that were not enforced prior to her joining the project.
+She goes back to leadership a day later with a presentation emphasizing how the project was way off track, how the architecture was FUBAR, how morale was poor, and how requirements were incorrectly documented.
+She doesn’t blame Scott directly, but she does identify various leadership techniques and “best practices” that were not enforced prior to her joining the project.

-She commits to working the team to hit the dates, but she demonstrates how commitments Scott made were done without actually checking to see whether the team could deliver or making any changes to actually hit the new dates.
+She commits to working with the teams to hit the dates, but she demonstrates how commitments Scott made were done without actually checking to see whether the team could deliver or making any changes to actually hit the new dates.
 After some huffing and puffing, leadership buys off on delivering 80% of the promised functionality with a 45 day slip in the delivery date.
 Whew!

 ### the second update